-- Slice half of the lemon and add the lemon slices to the baking dish with the fish.
+- Cut half of the lemon into slices and add the lemon slices on top of the fish.
 Cut the remaining 1/2 lemon into wedges for serving.

-- Bake the cod for 20 minutes, or until it flakes easily with a fork and the internal temperature reaches 145ºF.
+- Bake the cod for 15-20 minutes, or until it flakes easily with a fork and the internal temperature reaches 145ºF (total baking time will depend on the thickness of the filets and the material of your baking dish).
 Spoon any juices from the bottom of the pan over the fish.
 Serve the cod immediately with the remaining fresh lemon wedges for squeezing juice over top.

 Pictured with Roasted Asparagus and Tomatoes.

-Take a small dollop of the garlic butter and smear it over the surface of a small baking dish (to prevent the fish from sticking).
-Place the cod filets in the dish, then coat them on all sides with the remaining garlic butter mixture.
-Slice half a lemon and add the slices to the baking dish.
+Slice half of a lemon and add the lemon slices to the baking dish.
 Cut the rest of the lemon into wedges to serve with the finished fish.

 Serve immediately with some of the baked lemon slices, and a couple of the fresh lemon wedges to squeeze over top.